kubeshop/testkube/docs/tests-running.md

-Use following command to get test execution details:
+Use the following command to get the test execution details:
 $ kubectl testkube tests execution 61e1142465e59a318346512b

 ```